SimonDarksideJ/docs.monogame.github.io/articles/tutorials/advanced/2d_shaders/09_shadows_effect/index.md

 The first thing to do is make _fewer_ lights.
 This is a personal choice, but I find that the lights we added earlier in the chapter are _cool_, but they are distracting.
 With so many lights it causes a lot of shadows, and as the shadows move around, they distract you from the main object of the game, _eating bats_.

 1. Originally, we added 4 lights at the top of the level because there were already 4 torches in the game world.
-Remove the two center toches by modifying the `tilemap-definition.xml` in the `DungeonSlime` _Content/Images_ folder:
+Remove the two center torches by modifying the `tilemap-definition.xml` in the `DungeonSlime` _Content/Images_ folder:

     [!code-xml[](./snippets/snippet-9-67.xml?highlight=6)]